SOUND MIND NEUROFEEDBACK and HEALING CENTER: A Marriage and Family Therapy Corp.

 Emotional Self-regulation is a necessary part of optimal brain performance and function.
 Self-regulation allows the nervous system to function better and allows the brain to optimize its overall performance and activities.
 Increased self-awareness and self-regulation are typical positive side-effects of LENS Neurofeedback.

-A typical session with the LENS lasts 15-30 minutes, including setup and cleanup time.
+session with the LENS lasts 15-30 minutes, including setup and cleanup time.
 The remaining time is spent discussing observations both prior to and after administering LENS.
 LENS works well for people who either cannot or will not pay attention to a computer screen for longer periods of time or who would have trouble with a cognitive therapy process due to issues with inattention or other issues pertaining to the central nervous system such as irritability, chronic pain or spastic movements.
 Children may need the support of a parent during sessions.
 This usually gets easier with exposure for fidgety types.

 Additionally, LENS works much faster than traditional Neurofeedback with the number of sessions ranging from as few as 1 to an overall average number of 20 sessions.
 Within 5-10 sessions or less it is determinable whether it is an effective modality, and Bonnie will recommend continuing or changing modalities at this time to make sure your money is well spent.